Flux-Tailor/rate-plan-documentation/doc/index.md

 ## GitHub and Pages

 Our documentation will be version-controlled and openly available on GitHub.
-We use GitHub Pages for easy access to the latest documentation.
+GitHub Pages is used for easy access to the latest documentation.

 - [GitHub Repository](https://github.com/Flux-Tailor/rate-plan-documentation)